Walter-Stroebel/Jllama/README.md

+# 2024-01-21: Quick update
+This project was reference from LinkedIn, for those of you coming from there, this code is not exactly "ready to run", you will need some bits and pieces ... like Ollama itself!

+If you want to look at the embedding stuff, start at Embed.java, it is an alternative main() entry point.

 # What is this?
 This project offers Java support and a lot of extra functionalities for the fantastic Ollama project (https://ollama.ai/).